CadeLui/chester/README.md

   - If you suck, you can forfeit a match

 ## To-do list
-- Only allow capturing opposing colors
-- Lock the match to two players
-- Require turn-swapping
+- Fix bishop movement bug

 ## Known bugs
-- None
+Bishops occasionally cause the bot to crash